K-Constantine/Amaraki/README.md

 It was announced at CppCon 2014.
 You can see the [slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo).
 For more info about Djinni and how others are using it, check this [Djinni by Dropbox](https://github.com/dropbox/djinni).

-Amaraki is simply a Djinni wrapper for simplifying and modularizating your code base.
+Amaraki is simply a Djinni wrapper.
 It is focused towards modularizing your functionalities and achieving a sustainable code base.
 It comes prebuilt with [curl](http://curl.haxx.se/libcurl), [restful_mapper](https://github.com/logandk/restful_mapper), [yajl](http://lloyd.github.io/yajl), [curlcpp](https://github.com/JosephP91/curlcpp) and [rapidjson](https://github.com/miloyip/rapidjson).

 ## Build Project